swetoast/my-unattended-scripts/antivirus/readme.md

 Install clamservice to `/usr/bin/clamservice`

-then add service to systemd
+then add service and timer to systemd

 Configuration Paramterers